 In history and also in mythology, muses germinated the male brain to great heights of achievement and accomplishment.

 In today’s world, women want more than to inspire; we see ourselves as doers.
 And yet, it seems to me that there’s value in arousing others to reach for the high bar in creative self-development and personal achievement.

 A modern muse, in the form of a Smart Sensuality woman, can inspire, while advancing her own self.

-Where was her power?
-I sought clarity about the impact of these muses on culture and civilization.
-Centuries later, will these muses live on through art, drama, buildings and other testaments to human creativity?
+Where was their female power?
+Will these muses have impact on culture and civilization centuries later?
+Will they live on through art, drama, buildings and other testaments to human creativity?